-Join Aaron Quigley for an in-depth discussion in this video Adding a screen capture to an existing project, part of Captivate 8 Essential Training.
+Join Aaron Quigley for an in-depth discussion in this video Adding a screen capture to an existing project, part of Learning Captivate 8.

 If you're already working inside of Captivate 8 and you'd like to add screen capture to your project, you can do that.
 There's a few changes though, versus starting out with a screen capture project.
 The first thing you need to do is to navigate to the slide in your film strip that's directly before where you'd like the screen capture or software demonstration to start.
 The presentation I have open is adding screen capture and can be found in the chapter seven folder of the exercise files.
 This is simply our regular project that we've been working on, and if you remember, here at the certificate page, we added a button that says learn more o.v.u.
 And that button took us to a page that had some videos that we placed on it.